-You don't need to entertain every new idea, but take the time to explore the reasons for it.
-Many new ideas are bad, but the one or two that are good, can become great.
-And, just because the idea wasn't yours doesn't mean it is bad.
+You don't need to entertain every new idea, but take the time to explore its reasons.
+Many new ideas are bad, but the one or two that are good can become great.
+And, just because the idea wasn't yours doesn't mean it is terrible.

 Don’t learn from mistakes

 Do you fail to use setbacks as opportunities for improvement?
 You may make no more mistakes than your peers, but the ones you make, you don't learn from them.
 You are more likely to hide your errors and brood about them instead.

 GR8 Leaders are vulnerable.
-They apologize for their own mistakes and forgive those who create problems for them.
+They apologize for their mistakes and forgive those who create problems for them.
 Why?
 Because they have no desire to let the PAST control their life.

 Lack interpersonal skills

 Are you aggressive (abrasive and bullying), especially if challenged and passive (aloof, unavailable, and reluctant to praise) by not recognizing and praising others?
 Are you too abrasive or passive when people are underperforming?

-You can accomplish some great things when you are nice AND strive for results at the same time.
-If you are a "dictator", it will work against you in the long run and often in the short run too.
+You can accomplish some great things when you are nice AND strive for results simultaneously.
+If you are a "dictator," it will work against you in the long run and often in the short run too.
 Don't think that nice is the opposite of getting results.
 But, it is the difference between helping people "want to" versus "have to" get results.
 Check out course 6 to see how freedom is superior to control for leaders.

 Fail to develop others

 Do you focus on yourself almost to the exclusion of developing subordinates?
 That self-absorbed thinking encourages individuals and teams to disengage.

-Developing more leaders is essential for the long term viability of any organization.
-Yet, "ME" oriented leaders are afraid to develop others, because they try to protect their job or position.
+Developing more leaders is essential for the long-term viability of any organization.
+Yet, "ME" oriented leaders are afraid to develop people because they try to protect their job or position.
 Yes, your subordinate may turn out to be better than you.
 But, a promotion in an organization requires getting someone ready to take your place.
-AND, people that develop others are more often seen as the type of person that needs to be promoted.
+And, people that develop people are more often seen as the type of person that needs to be promoted.